fdrHighSchool/mp2-work-DariaK17/03-count-quarters/README.md

 1. How do you isolate the ones digit of a number? using substring example - String newnum = num1.substring(num1.length()-2, num1.length());
+  covent to string and then back to int or num % 10